Port of İzmir

-The Port of İzmir (İzmir Limanı), alternatively known as Port of Alsancak, is a seaport in İzmir, Turkey.
+The Port of İzmir (İzmir Limanı), alternatively known as the Port of Alsancak, is a seaport in İzmir, Turkey.
 It is situated in the Gulf of İzmir.

 History

 İzmir was an important port of the Ottoman Empire and the first quay was constructed in 1869.
 The port was constructed between 1955 and 1959.
 Its first operator was Turkish State Railways.
 In 1960 it was acquired by DenizBank (a state-owned bank responsible for maritime business).
 On 1 January 1989 it was handed back to Turkish State Railways.
 In 2007 it was privatized.
 But because of legal reasons the privatization was halted.
 In March 2017, it became a sister port of the Port of Miami.
 In 2018 the port infrastructure was included in the Turkey Wealth Fund.

 Technical details

 The total land area is 902000 m2.
 The total quay length is 3386 m.
 With this length the quay serves for 18 ships.
 The average depth is 11 m.